AdamElitzur/Tiktok-watermark/README.md

 3. Performance:
    - Video processing happens on the backend to avoid mobile device limitations
    - Automatic cleanup reduces storage issues

-## Future Improvements

-- Machine learning-based watermark detection using a trained model
-- Support for watermarks from other platforms (Instagram, YouTube, etc.)
-- More sophisticated inpainting techniques
-- Video compression options to reduce file size